dipjyotisikder/PocketWallet/PocketWallet.Bkash/README.md

 #### How we can interpret Bkash Callback?
 1. User clicks on Bkash Button for payment for his current order/invoice [Internally, we will create a [payment](#payment-creation-process)].
-2. User should automatically be redirected to Bkash page.
-[Internally, we redirected him to "bkashURL" mentioned [here](#payment-create-method-response)].
+2. Then, User should automatically be redirected to Bkash page.
+[Internally, we redirected him to [bkashURL](#payment-response)].
+3. Now, User can provide their credentials.
-3. User provides his credentials and after that, Bkash redirects that user to the Callback Url of our server/client app, [we have provided.](#payment-create-method-request)
+4. After credential is provided, Bkash redirects that user to the [Callback Url](#payment-request).
     - If credential is OK, in the [callback URL](#payment-execution-process) we get paymentID and status as "success".
     - If fails, similarly, we get the "error" status.
-4. Based on the status we received, we will be going to [execute the payment](#payment-execution-process) to fully confirm the payment transaction.
+5. Based on the status we received, we will be going to [execute the payment](#payment-execution-process) to fully confirm the payment transaction.